Pilates

 Pilates is a method of movement that helps you develop power, coordination, flexibility, and awareness through slow, controlled exercises.

 It works by exploring fundamental movement patterns—bending, arching, twisting, and reaching—so you can organise your body more efficiently and move with greater ease and support from your centre.
+Rather than creating strength through effort or compression, Pilates encourages power with length—a more responsive, connected way of moving that carries into everyday life.

 “You are only as young as your spine is flexible”